pangeo-forge/pangeo-forge-recipes/docs/cloud_user_guide/pr_checks_reference.md

 ### Loadability

 Pangeo Forge Cloud uses [PyYAML](https://pyyaml.org/wiki/PyYAML)'s `yaml.safe_load` to load the `meta.yaml`.
-If your `meta.yaml` cannot be loaded with this function, you may receive a comment notification such as:
+If your `meta.yaml` cannot be loaded with this function, you will receive a comment notification such as:

 ````{panels}
 :column: col-lg-12 p-2